Network Connectivity

 The agent initiates and maintains a control connection to CloudCasa at this address.

-This is only used to fetch the agent YAML file for use by kubectl when initially installing the agent.
+kubectlwhen initially installing the agent.
 Alternate installation methods are available.
-Contact CloudCasa Support for more information.
+Contact CloudCasa Support for more information.- ③ Storage

-For backups and restores, the agent must be able to open a connection to whatever object storage it is configured to use.
+For backups and restores, the agent must be able to open a connection to whatever object or NFS storage is configured to be used for backup storage.
 This can be local or remote.